DBirth/gitversion-go/README.md

 ## Configuration

 Versioning behavior is controlled by a `GitVersion.yml` file.
+You can generate a ready-made config for your workflow using `gitversion-go init --workflow <GitFlow|GitHubFlow>`.

 The core of the configuration is the `strategies` block, which defines a sequence of versioning strategies to be executed.

 GitVersion will try each strategy in order until one successfully determines the version.